Epic Guide to Big Cypress National Preserve in Southern Florida including things to do, wildlife, scenic drives, camping, and so much more.

 Luckily, the people of Florida protested the destruction of this incredible area, and in 1974 the preserve was created to protect the area.

-Things to know before your visit to Big Cypress National Preserve
+Things to know before visiting Big Cypress National Preserve

 Entrance fee